snozbot/fungus/Docs/command_ref/narrative_commands.md

 Portrait | UnityEngine.Sprite | Portrait to display
 Offset | Fungus.PositionOffset | Move the portrait from/to this offset position
-From Position | UnityEngine.RectTransform | Move the portrait from this position To Position | UnityEngine.RectTransform | Move the portrait to this positoin Facing | Fungus.FacingDirection | Direction character is facing Use Default Settings | System.Boolean | Use Default Settings
+From Position | UnityEngine.RectTransform | Move the portrait from this position To Position | UnityEngine.RectTransform | Move the portrait to this position Facing | Fungus.FacingDirection | Direction character is facing Use Default Settings | System.Boolean | Use Default Settings
 Fade Duration | System.Single | Fade Duration
 Move Duration | System.Single | Movement Duration
 Shift Offset | UnityEngine.Vector2 | Shift Offset
-Move | System.Boolean | Move
+Move | System.Boolean | Move portrait into new position
-Shift Into Place | System.Boolean | Start from offset
-Wait Until Finished | System.Boolean | Wait until the tween has finished before executing the next command Display | Fungus.DisplayType | Display type
+Shift Into Place | System.Boolean | Start from offset position Wait Until Finished | System.Boolean | Wait until the tween has finished before executing the next command Display | Fungus.DisplayType | Display type

 # Say # {#Say}
 Writes text in a dialog box.

-Defined in Fungus.Commands.Say
+Defined in Fungus.Say

 Property | Type | Description
  --- | --- | ---